NutanChoudhary/speaker_diarization/README.md

 | `/your/audio/` | `/data/input` (read-only) | Input audio files |
 | `/your/output/` | `/data/output` | RTTM + CTM output files |

-### Production notes

-- **Models are never baked into the image.** Mount them at runtime via `-v`.
-This keeps the image small (~4 GB) and lets you swap models without rebuilding.
-- **Run as non-root.** The container drops to `appuser` before execution.
-Ensure your output directory is writable by UID 1000, or override with `--user $(id -u):$(id -g)`.
-- **GPU is required for reasonable performance.** Without `--gpus 1`, ORT falls back to CPU and embedding extraction becomes 20–30x slower.
-- **One container per file.** The pipeline is stateless and designed for single-file processing.
-For batch workloads, run multiple containers in parallel rather than processing files sequentially inside one container.
-- **Verify GPU is visible before deploying:**
-    ```bash
-    docker run --gpus 1 --rm diarization:latest python3 -c \
-        "import onnxruntime as ort; print(ort.get_available_providers())"
-    # Must include: CUDAExecutionProvider
-    ```

----

 ## Output Format